Skip to content

 • Very large workflows or heavy processing may hit browser performance limits (memory, CPU).

 • Workflows are saved locally in your extension — they persist across browser sessions.
-You can export/import workflows to share or backup them.
+You can export/import workflows to share or back them up.

-• Add nodes gradually; test frequently instead of building many nodes at once.
+• Add nodes gradually.
+Test often instead of building everything at once.

 • Use If / conditional nodes to manage different paths.

-• In each node, inspect execution results (JSON or table view) to understand data shapes.
+• In each node, inspect results to understand what data you have.

 • Use meaningful names or notes for nodes — this helps you and others read the flow.